 At the top of the list of bad decisions has been appointments to critical institutions that appear to have been based on patronage with the intention of facilitating corruption.
-South African Revenue Service, Ministry of Finance, and the board members and managers of key state-owned entities.
+In the public finance space these include the South African Revenue Service, Ministry of Finance, and the board members and managers of key state-owned entities.

 The poor management and loss of investor confidence that’s followed played a significant role in South Africa’s recent credit rating downgrades.
 The downgrades compounded the broader public finance challenges by increasing borrowing costs for national government and state-owned enterprises.

 In this environment, there’s increasing appreciation for the general oversight role and powers of Parliament, which has initiated investigations into various state entities.